cjdbarlow/Part-One/hypersensitivity.md

       Nasopharyngeal mucosa.

- * **Non-immune anaphylaxis** or anaphylactoid reactions are characterised by a immediate generalised reaction clinically indistinguishable from true anaphalaxis, but the immune nature is unknown, or not due to a type I hypersensitivity reaction
+ * **Non-immune anaphylaxis** (also known as anaphylactoid) reactions are characterised by a immediate generalised reaction clinically indistinguishable from true anaphalaxis, but the immune nature is unknown, or not due to a type I hypersensitivity reaction

 ####Management of Anaphylaxis
 * **Adrenaline** is the drug of choice, as it treats cardiovascular collapse, bronchospasm, and decreases oedema formation.
     * In adults, 0.3-0.5mg IM Q5-15min
     * In children, 0.01mg/kg IM Q5-15min
-* **Glucagon** may be used in β-blocked patients resistant to adrenaline.
+* **Glucagon** *may* be used in β-blocked patients resistant to adrenaline.
     * In adults, 1-5mg IV over 5 minutes, followed by infusion at 5-15microg/min
     * In children, 20-30mcg/kg up to 1mg over 5 minutes
 * Non-pharmacological mangement includes early intubation to protect against airway obstruction due to angioedema.
 * Adjunctive adjects include antihistamines and steroids.
-They are second line as none attenuate cardiovascular collapse, resolve airway obstruction, or have strong evidence behind their use.
+They are second line as they do not attenuate cardiovascular collapse, resolve airway obstruction, or have strong evidence behind their use.
 They include:
     * Diphenhydramine 25-50mg IV (Children: 1mg/kg up to 40mg) up to 200mg in 24/24
     * Salbutamol, for bronchodilation
     * Methylprednisolone 1-2mg/kg, ostensibly to protect against **rebound anaphylaxis** (though there is minimal evidence)